 Market price: 80-140 RMB per kilogram, $7-10/pound

 I wrote about foraging for these mushrooms in a previous post: Foraging for Yunnan boletus.
-Still the most delicious mushroom I’ve ever eaten.
+It was extraordinarily delicious, the best mushroom I’ve tasted.
 Like the other varieties of boletus (see below), there are no toxic lookalikes, so these are reasonably safe to forage and consume.

-Eating notes: The savoriness of beef fat.
-Slippery and crunchy even if you cook them down in a braise or hot pot.
-Overwhelmingly fragrant and rich in flavor, aftertaste is lightly bitter and sweet.
-Best stir-fried with garlic, fresh green chilies, soy sauce, and bean sprouts.
+Eating notes: Savoriness level: beef fat.
+The mushrooms stay crunchy, even after cooking for a long time in a braise or soup.
+They taste overwhelmingly fragrant and rich in flavor, and the aftertaste is lightly bitter and sweet.
+Fresh porcini are best stir-fried with garlic, fresh green chilies, soy sauce, and bean sprouts.
 Locals recommend adding hot peppers for heat.

 9) Chenxiangjun, “fragrant porcini” 沉香菌